SystemsApproach/sdn/arch.rst

-%s <fig-stack>` is from the perspective of a single switch, but it is important to also keep the network perspective in mind. :numref:`Figure %s <fig-e2e>` gives such a perspective by focusing on an end-to-end path through the network, connecting a pair of VMs.
+%s <fig-stack>` is from the perspective of a single switch, but it is important to also keep the network perspective in mind. :numref:`Figure %s <fig-e2e>` gives such a perspective by focusing on an end-to-end path through the network, connecting Virtual Machines (VMs).

 .. _fig-e2e:
 .. figure:: figures/Slide19.png